syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedLine100.md

 ---
 layout: post
-title: Stacked Line Chart in .NET MAUI Chart control | Syncfusion
+title: Stacked Line 100 Chart in .NET MAUI Chart control | Syncfusion
-description: Learn here all about stacked line chart support in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
+description: Learn here all about stacked line 100 chart support in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Stacked Line Chart in .NET MAUI Chart
+# Stacked Line 100 Chart in .NET MAUI Chart

-The stacked line chart is a type of chart that displays multiple line series stacked on top of each other, with the values of each series combined to show a cumulative value of the data points
+The stacked line 100 chart is a type of chart that displays multiple line series stacked on top of each other, to indicate the cumulative value of the data points at 100%.

-To render a stacked line chart, create an instance of the [StackingLineSeries]() and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To render a stacked line 100 chart, create an instance of the [StackingLine100Series]() and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The Cartesian chart has a [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.